 Taghazout is a small fishing village 19 km north of Agadir.
 Taghazout and its neighbour Tamraght are popular places for surfing activities, every year attracting many surfers.
 Taghazout and its surroundings attract a lot of tourists looking for calm and tranquillity, an escape from the crowded Agadir.

 In the last couple of years, Taghazout became a trendy destination for young travellers, a bunch of hipster vibes hostels, boutiques hotels and restaurants were opened.
 If you stay in Agadir, definitely visit Taghazout for great and cheap fish, calm beaches and more authentic than Agadir vibes.
 From Agadir, you can reach Taghazout by hired car, local bus (7DH), private or shared taxi (15 DH).
-Or, book a private driver and in one day trip discover Paradise valley, Taghazout and its surroundings.
+Or, book a private drive trip to discover Paradise valley, Taghazout and its surroundings in one day.

 Sand dunes of Taboga